NortekSupport/nucleus_driver/nucleus_driver/README.md

 ## Running driver as shell script

-The driver also comes with a console script that supports writing commands to the device, logging data and flashing of the device.
+The driver also comes with a console script that supports most of the functionality of the driver.
 To run the console script, execute the command

 ```shell